rtconner/laravel-tagging/README.md

 Laravel Tag Plugin
 ============

+This bundle not meant to handle your javascripts or html in any way.
+This bundle handles database storage and read/writes only.

-This library puts no real limits on what characters can be used in a tag.
-It uses Str::slug to determine if two tags are identical ("sugar-free" and "Sugar Free" would be treated as the same tag)
+There are no real limits on what characters can be used in a tag.
+It uses Str::slug to determine if two tags are identical ("sugar-free" and "Sugar Free" would be treated as the same tag).
+Tag display names are run through Str::title()

 #### Composer Install